elm200/socialcalc-rails/README.md

 # Socialcalc::Rails

 SocialCalc is a great JavaScript-based spreadsheet working on web browsers.
-However, it was a bit difficult to use it with Ruby on Rails applications because there is little information on it.
-Therefore, I created a gem that allows you to use SocialCalc spreadsheets on Ruby on Rails application with ease.
+However, it is a bit difficult to use it with Ruby on Rails applications because there is little information on it.
+Therefore, I have created a gem that allows you to use SocialCalc spreadsheets on Ruby on Rails application with ease.

 ## Usage
 See a sample Rails application at https://github.com/elm200/socialcalc-rails-sample.